 Public Safety Officers must be able to draw on extraordinary levels of tact and diplomacy to achieve their goals while dealing with the diverse population of the City of Los Angeles.
 They must be able to use advice, appropriate warnings, and persuasion to engender cooperation from the public.
 Additionally, they must be able to work effectively either as an individual or as a member of a larger team.
 Each candidate shall demonstrate an understanding of the skills necessary to deal effectively with others in a cooperative and courteous manner.
 Desired behaviors may include, but are not limited to:

-• Ability to work effectively as a member of a team, making appropriate contributions and recognizing the achievements of others
+Ability to work effectively as a member of a team, making appropriate contributions and recognizing the achievements of other

 Incidents of domestic violence; use of verbal or physical abuse or violence toward others indicating a lack of self-control; inability to get along with others in work or personal life; failure to listen effectively; use of derogatory stereotypes in jokes or daily language; making rude and/or condescending remarks to or about others; use of physical force to resolve disputes; demonstrated overreaction to criticism; inability to work effectively as a "team player"; disruptive/challenging to authority; use of harassment, threats, or intimidation to gain an advantage.